 How do you carry your books on the go?
 A suitcase just for your books?
-Your spouse won’t be so happy about it, unless she/he got one of his own.
-Thanks to technology, we have “hacks” that make our life easier, and in this particular case, our reading life easier.
+Your spouse won’t be so happy about it unless she/he got one of his own.
+Thanks to technology, we have “hacks” that make our life more comfortable, and in this particular case, our reading life more effortless.
 I’m talking about reading apps.

-I prefer to read <physical> books, the touch and the smell of a newly bought book is priceless but since our world is moving fast, e-readers have become a great medium to read books.
-I was wary about reading books in digital, however, I gave in and I am loving it.
+I prefer to read <physical> books.
+The touch and the smell of a newly bought book are priceless, but since our world is moving fast, e-readers have become a great medium to read books.
+I was wary about reading books in digital; however, I gave in, and I love it.

-Here’s the thing, you don’t need an actual e-reader like Barnes and Noble’s Nook or Amazon’s Kindle to read, you can do it using your phone.
-Nowadays there’s an app for everything and books are not left as an archaic thing of the past.
-There are plenty of apps you can download to your phone, and most of them have tablet/desktop apps to complement them, so you seemingly can transition from phone, to tablet, to desktop, without missing a point.
+Here’s the thing, you don’t need an actual e-reader like Barnes and Noble’s Nook or Amazon’s Kindle to read.
+You can do it using your phone.
+Nowadays, there’s an app for everything, and books are not left as an archaic thing of the past.
+There are plenty of apps you can download to your phone, and most of them have tablet/desktop apps to complement them, so you seemingly can transition from phone to tablet, to desktop, without missing the point.

-Among the benefits for downloading those apps, include (and for me the most powerful reason) the convenience of having books with you at all times.
+Among the benefits of downloading those apps include (and for me the most prominent reason) the convenience of having books with you at all times.
 Waiting in line to pay, no problem, whip out your phone and start reading – instead of scrolling through Facebook.
-Between convenience and an easy way to keep your books handy and organized, these apps are a big solution to carrying around books to, let’s say, vacation, for example.
+Between convenience and an easy way to keep your books handy and organized, these apps are an effective solution to carrying around books to, for example, vacation.

 Another powerful reason is you get free books, sometimes even pre-releases, you get to be the first to read books.
 How cool is that?